 And teenagers' typical habits on the weekend create even more chaos in their sleep-wake cycle.

-"What the majority of adolescents do is they will try to recover their sleep on the weekends," observes Crowley.
-"And what usually will happen is they'll stay up late to socialize with friends and then sleep-in in the morning."
+"What the majority of adolescents do is they will try to recover their sleep on the weekends," Crowley observes.
+"And what usually will happen is they'll stay up late to socialize with friends and then sleep in in the morning."

-But this sleep-wake pattern makes things worse for the teen, not better, adds Emsellem.
+But this sleep-wake pattern makes things worse for the teen, not better, Emsellem says.

-"So even if you catch-up by sleeping in late on your weekend mornings," she says, "by doing so, it makes it harder for you to fall asleep by 10 or 10:30 on Sunday night.
+"Even if you catch up by sleeping in late on your weekend mornings," she says, "by doing so, it makes it harder for you to fall asleep by 10 or 10:30 on Sunday night.
 And you start all over again, sleep restricted."

 But Emsellem offers some suggestions for the weekends, based on her sleep research in the lab — and her personal experience of raising three daughters.

 "As a parent myself, I feel like a criminal if I ask them to get up at 7:30 or 8 in the morning.
 But I do try to get them up by 9.
-And I encourage them to get some activity and some light exposure in the morning."
+And I encourage them to get some activity and some light exposure in the morning," she says.

 Let There Be Not Much Light At Night